GeniXCMS/genixcms-docs/docs/api/db.class.md

 Usage: `Db::escape(string $string);`

 This method used to escape string before submitted to database.
+We use MySQLi escape function to escape the characters.